Moxtra/moxtra-bot-sdk-java/README.md

 - Matching keywords for more than once:

 If there are more than one keyword matches in the method for `@EventHandler` annotation with `patterns` attribute, the same method as well as the generic method for *EventType.MESSAGE* without `patterns` attribute would get invoked.

 By checking `chat.getPrimatches()` to determine whether to handle in this situation.
+You can turn off the generic handler in case there are keywords matches via **bot.setGenericHandling(false);**

 `Matcher matcher = chat.getMatcher();` - the word that matches the regular expression or the whole keyword can be determined by checking [Matcher](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Matcher.html) group() APIs
 `chat.getPrimatches()` - the number of times that match happened before

 ```java
   @EventHandler(event = EventType.MESSAGE)